 See our funding partners

-Our projects now embrace education, culture, recreation, employment and the environment.
+Our projects now include education, culture, housing, recreation, employment and the environment.
 In the last few years we have acquired and completely refurbished the Land, Sea and Island Centre, taken over the Arisaig loos, transformed the playing field and helped many villagers make their homes warmer and more energy efficient.

 We work closely with the Community Council and other organisations, but because ACT is an independent company we can take action more quickly if we need to.
 We can also buy or lease property and raise funds on behalf of the community.